street13capital/st13/README.md

 pip3 install st13 --upgrade
 ```

 To analyse a financial asset run it with the following, where SYMBOL is the asset symbol on [Yahoo Finance](https://finance.yahoo.com).
-If SYMBOL is not provided, MSFT will be used for demonstration, since Microsoft owns GitHub where this code lives.
+If SYMBOL is not given, MSFT will be used for demonstration, since Microsoft owns GitHub where this code lives.

 ```python
 python3 -m st13 SYMBOL